There are so many food type choices: dry, canned, and semi-moist. How do I decide which is best for my cat?

 - It comes in many sizes and shapes, so you can choose one that your cat prefers.
 Work with your veterinarian to determine the calorie content of the kibble you have chosen in order to determine an appropriate daily portion.

-- Kibble also lends itself well to “food toys” that either move about and dispense kibbles intermittently or are stationary and make the cat work for its food.
+- Kibble also lends itself well to food toys or interactive feeders that either move about and dispense kibbles intermittently or are stationary and make the cat work for its food.
 Food toys can be just as entertaining for the humans as they are for the cats!

 One common mistake cat owners make, however, is buying too big a bag of kibble, thinking they are getting a bargain.
 Until the bag of kibble is opened, the nutrient profile is stable.
 But once the bag is opened, the food is subjected to oxidative stress - meaning that exposure to the air degrades some of the nutrients and contributes to the food becoming stale.
 It is best to purchase just enough kibble to last 4 to 6 weeks - 8 weeks maximum.
 Once you and your veterinarian have determined the correct daily portion to feed, it should be easy to calculate how many pounds of kibble you need for that time period.